 Sentences

 Everyone knows what a sentence is: a group of words that contains meaning and ends with punctuation.
 But there’s more to it than that, and other languages do different things with the layout of their sentences.
-For example, Spanish puts adjectives after nouns.
+For example, Spanish puts adjectives after nouns, which is the opposite of English.
 This makes sense if you think about it, because then you know what’s being described before hearing the description.

-Sentence structure, the order of the different parts of a sentence, sometimes changes between languages.
+Sentence structure, the order of words in a sentence, sometimes changes between languages.
 In English we place the thing that does the action first, followed by the action, then the recipient of the action.
 I’ll make it easier with an example sentence.
 Let’s take something simple, like “The boy catches the ball”.
 In a language like Irish (also called Irish Gaelic), this changes to “Catches the boy the ball”.
 In Latin it would be “The boy the ball catches”.
 These sentences all have the same meaning, they just place things in a different order.

 Interactions